mbencik/Rust-learning/FS_error_system/Error propagation pitfalls.md

 ```

 #### Option one
-To avoid returning 2 types of error, through the result, we can split the function into 2 functions.
+To avoid returning 2 types of errors through the result, we can split the function into 2 functions.
-The following code show how this iis built in the code example that is in submited.
+The following code shows how this is implemented in the example code that is submitted.

 ```Rust
 fn open_file_1(filename: &str) -> Result<File, io::Error> {